-Once you've determined your SGPA, it's relatively simple to deduce your score percentage.
-There is an identical calculation formula you can use for the method of SGPA calculation.
-All you have to do is multiply your SGPA by 10 then subtract 7.5 from your product which will bring you to your percentage.
-Considering the example we demonstrated above, you can calculate the SGPA percentage with the formula below:
+Once you've determined your SGPA, deducing your score percentage is relatively simple.
+You can use an identical calculation formula for the SGPA calculation method.
+You must multiply your SGPA by 10, then subtract 7.5 from your product, bringing you to your percentage.
+Considering the example we demonstrated above, you can convert SGPA to percentage with the formula below:

 (SGPA x 10) – 7.5 = Percentage

 Cumulative Grade Point Average or CGPA is the grading system educational institutions use to assess overall academic performance over the course duration.
 Students are assigned grades such as A, B, C, D, or F. The GPA is a record of the average achieved by the student at the end of the entire program, which can be an academic year or a graduation program.
 While countries use different grading systems, most Indian school board assessments are percentage-based.